yotti5160/kaggle/HousePrices/README.md

 First clean data, drop some columns with too many missing data and fill missing data according to data description.
 Adding some combined attributes, change data types and drop a few outliers.
-Finally, train with whole training data.
+Finally, train with whole training data with uniform blending.

-Score of final model: 0.12047
+Score of final model: 0.11938